chan-j-d/BridgeBot/README.md

     Card getNextCard(char firstSuit, char trumpSuit);
  - This allows us to create new classes such as AI-bots to play the game
     - This can help us with testing of the game engine locally and more importantly, create auto-playing bots
- - Visit section 4. to see how Telegram user's responses are obtained
+ - Visit section 4.1 to see how Telegram user's responses are obtained

 #### 3.5.
-BridgeBot: The program that controls the TelegramBot
+BridgeBot: The program that controls the Telegram Bot
 - In general, Telegram bots can only respond to user prompts via the method `onUpdateReceived(Update update)`.
 Every button pressed and every message sent will be sent to the bot as an update
 - In order to reduce clutter, we have reduced the number of ways that users can interact with the bot